Define intake and consent process

-In some cases, for example research on sexuality, abuse, or drug abuse, the process of obtaining parental consent may not protect the minors in a study, or may put minors at risk.
+In some cases, for example research on sexuality, abuse, or drug use, the process of obtaining parental consent may not protect the minors in a study, or may put minors at risk.
 In these cases, an IRB may waive the requirement of obtaining parental consent.
 If research involves solely treatments or procedures for which minors can give consent outside the research context (under applicable state and local laws, for example, research on sexually transmitted diseases or pregnancy), then parental permission (or waiver thereof) is not a consideration—minors may provide their own informed consent (“Research with Children FAQs” n.d.).

 The Common Rule and other federal regulations provide additional protections for minors beyond the assent requirement.
 Guidance from HHS is available here and here.
 Further discussion on this topic can be found in the blog post, “Research with adolescents: issues surrounding consent.”